smutchle/ai_research_tools/README.md

 ## AI Research Tools

-There are currently 4 tools in the AI Research tools platform.
+There is currently one tool in the AI Research tools platform.

 [YouTube Video](https://www.youtube.com/watch?v=p4ygW6npE3Y)

-1. **Web Researcher** - For finding new research papers on the web (i.e. web scraping)
-2. **References Bot** - For extracting references from PDF papers into APA format using a LLM
-3. **RAG Chatbot** - A tool to convert your PDF, markdown or text files to a vector database and allow you to chat over them using advanced Retrieval Augmented Generation (RAG).
+1. **RAG Chatbot** - A tool to convert your PDF, markdown or text files to a vector database and allow you to chat over them using advanced Retrieval Augmented Generation (RAG).
 Includes advanced LLM re-ranking techniques, etc.
-4. **Knowledge Distiller** - A tool for extracting scientific literature meta-data from a corpus of PDF, markdown or text files and then through filtering and prompting creating a distilled data set for use with LLMs.
-Essentially, human-in-the-loop distillation of scientific literature content.
-This is useful when you have a large context window LLM but need some level of distillation of many papers.

 ### Preconfiguration